Not Without Hope

 Not Without Hope is a 2010 non-fiction book by Nick Schuyler and Jeré Longman.
 The book describes a 2009 boating accident that Schuyler survived while his three friends, including NFL players Marquis Cooper and Corey Smith, died.
 Not Without Hope was a New York Times best-seller.

 Summary

 Not Without Hope describes a 2009 boating accident that took the lives of NFL players Marquis Cooper, Corey Smith and Schuyler's best friend Will Bleakley.
 Schuyler survived the incident.
 It was co-authored by Schuyler and Jeré Longman, a sports reporter and author of several sports related books.

-On Saturday, February 28, 2009, at about 6:30 a.m., the four men embarked in a 21-foot single-engine boat owned by Cooper from the Seminole Boat Ramp near Clearwater Pass.
-They had gone fishing in the Gulf of Mexico about 50 mi off of Clearwater, Florida.
-At around 5:30 p.m., they went to pull up the anchor and head back to port but it was stuck.
-When Cooper tried to thrust the boat forward in an attempt to dislodge the anchor, the vessel became submerged and capsized, tossing the men overboard.
-According to Schuyler, over the next several hours, his three companions eventually succumbed to hypothermia and Schuyler was the sole survivor.
-On March 2, 2009, he was found by the United States Coast Guard.
-Schuyler was near death, clinging to the engine mount of the capsized vessel.

-On March 25, 2009, a report was released based on a Florida Fish and Wildlife Conservation Commission investigation into the capsizing: it included interviews with Schuyler and an inspection of the boat.